iwisti/my_first_repo/README.md

+# MY FIRST REPO
-some descriptive text about this very project.
+This is some descriptive text about this project.
+- Git add